bigbridge-nl/product-import/README.md

 * the linked products do not have to be available in the current job.
 A later job may import them.

 The user of the library must make sure the placeholder products will be imported at a later time.
 Placeholder Products that were not used can be removed via the backend product overview page by searching for the name "Linked Product Placeholder".

+## Configurables

+Configurable products are defined as the configuration of configuration attributes and variants

+Given some simple products (SimpleProduct, here: $simple1, $simple2, $simple3), they can be combined to form a configurable with:

+    $configurable = new ConfigurableProduct('scottish-table', ['color', 'weight'], [
+        $simple1,
+        $simple2,
+        $simple3
+    ]);

+Here the configurable with sku 'scottish-table' defines two "super attributes": color and weight.
+The attributes must have global scope and input type Dropdown.

+The three simples each need to have a unique combination of attribute values for these super attributes.

+Importing is done with

+    $importer->importConfigurableProduct($configurable);

+## Grouped products

+Grouped products are defined as an array of group members.
+Each member has an sku and a default quantity.
+The order of the members in the array is used for the position.

+    $group = new GroupedProduct("bucky-cutlery", [
+        new GroupedProductMember("bucky-knife", 5),
+        new GroupedProductMember("bucky-fork", 5),
+        new GroupedProductMember("bucky-spoon", 5),
+    ]);

+The member products need not have been imported before.
+If an sku does not belong to a known product, a temporary placeholder is created.
+See Related Products.

+If a group is imported with no members, any members it might have had will be removed.

 ### Categories